bu-icsg/latex-base/README.md

 make
 ```

-Note that by default, I have enabled the `format-build` target.
+You may optionally use the `format-build` target by manually changing Makefile.in.
 This
 feeds all input files in the `src` directory that look like
 `^.*?sec-.+?\.tex` (things like `sec-introduction.tex`) through Andrew
 Stacey's `fmtlatex`.
 This forcibly rewrites all input files into a